 The Clansmen sounds like a British group but they are actually our local boys consisting of Abdullah Abu on lead guitar, Derrick Nunis on rhythm guitar, Raymond Lazaroo on bass guitar and Philip Monteiro on drums (back-sleeve cover).

-This posting and others with SOME SLEEVES SPEAK labels are only for surfers who do not possess the vinyls but are interested in the information provided about our local bands and singers.
+This posting and others with SOME SLEEVES SPEAK labels are only for surfers who do not possess the vinyl but are interested in the information provided about our local bands and singers.
 There is no intention to waste the readers' time.

 Image: Universal Music Singapore.
-Andy Lim Collection.

 5 comments: